plotski/upsies/docs/reference.rst

 Trackers
 ^^^^^^^^

-Trackers implement anything that is specific to a certain tracker.
+:mod:`Trackers <upsies.trackers>` implement anything that is specific to a certain tracker.
 They provide a list of jobs that generate the necessary metadata as well as an upload method to upload that metadata.

 Index
 -----